MissouriMRDT/Embedded_Docs/docs/Sphinx/source/learning-material/intro-to-cpp.rst

 Sure, we reassigned ``b``, but we could do that because ``a`` already contained an ``int``.
 It's like sliding a new book into the middle of the stack.
-It needs to be the exact same size as the old book, or else you'd cause the whole stack to tip over!
+It needs to be the exact same size as the old book, or else you'd have to move all the books above the old book out of the way!

-Python gets around this by storing all its variables in a big "heap" of books.
+Python gets around this by storing all its variables in a big "heap" of books, which behaves like a bunch of shelves with books scattered around all over.
-Sure, you can remove and add books of different sizes wherever you please, but the downside is that it takes a longer to find the book you're looking for.
+Sure, you can remove and add books of different sizes wherever you please, but the downside is that it takes a longer to find the book you're looking for because you have to find it by its Dewey Decimal number.
 This is one of the (many) things that makes C way faster than Python, at the cost of some flexibility.

 For more information on the technical details, check out `this <https://www.geeksforgeeks.org/function-call-stack-in-c/>`_ article about the function call stack.